-CMS Should Encourage the Adoption of SNOMED CT Codes for Clinical Documentation in the Medicare Part D Program
+Implement Programs to Encourage Adoption of SNOMED CT Codes for Clinical Documentation in the Medicare Part D Program

-In the 2017 Final Call Letter, CMS acknowledged the important work that AMCP's Medication Therapy Management Advisory Group was doing in collaboration with the Pharmacy Quality Alliance (PQA) and the Pharmacy Health Information Technology (PHIT) Collaborative to develop a framework to define drug therapy problems to allow for the shift towards outcomes-based measurements in Medicare Part D. CMS also foreshadowed that SNOMED CT codes may soon be required for MTM reporting by stating "sponsors should begin to develop the capacity to collect and report drug therapy problems using a standard framework and common terminology."
+In the 2017 Final Call Letter, CMS acknowledged the important work that AMCP's Medication Therapy Management Advisory Group was doing in collaboration with the Pharmacy Quality Alliance (PQA) and the Pharmacy Health Information Technology (PHIT) Collaborative to develop a framework to define drug therapy problems to allow for the shift towards outcomesbased measurements in Medicare Part D. CMS also foreshadowed that SNOMED CT codes may soon be required for MTM reporting by stating "sponsors should begin to develop the capacity to collect and report drug therapy problems using a standard framework and common terminology."

-In 2016, AMCP, PQA, and the PHIT Collaborative lead an industry-wide effort to develop a Standardized Framework for Cross-Walking Medication Therapy Management (MTM) Services to SNOMED CT Codes.15 This framework includes definitions of pharmacist services and the SNOMED CT codes that that are used to document them in electronic health records.
+In 2016, AMCP, PQA, and the PHIT Collaborative lead an industry-wide effort to develop a Standardized Framework for Cross-Walking Medication Therapy Management (MTM) Services to SNOMED CT Codes.
+This framework includes definitions of pharmacist services and the SNOMED CT codes that that are used to document them in electronic health records.
 The framework was formally presented to CMS in October 2016 and is now being used by organizations participating in the Enhanced MTM Model Test to report innovative practices using SNOMED CT codes.
-In 2017 and moving forward, AMCP will continue to work with stakeholders to review and update the standardized framework as evidence from the Enhanced MTM Model Test becomes available, as innovation in the delivery and documentation of MTM services continue, and as the practice of pharmacy continues to evolve.
+In 2017 and moving forward, AMCP will continue to work with stakeholders to review and update the standardized framework as evidence from the eMTM Model Test becomes available, as innovation in the delivery and documentation of MTM services continue, and as the practice of pharmacy continues to evolve.
 Furthermore, AMCP will continue to drive education, adoption, and implementation of the standardized framework.

-AMCP encourages CMS to begin to consider broader adoption of SNOMED CT codes for clinical documentation in the Part D program.
-AMCP further encourages CMS to ensure appropriate advanced notice to Part D sponsors of any requirements to document using SNOMED CT codes to allow sponsors sufficient time to implement the necessary changes.
-In addition, AMCP urges CMS to consider the financial burden implementation of SNOMED CT codes will have on sponsors to make the necessary changes to their IT infrastructure and how CMS can help offset costs and provide incentive for this to occur.
+AMCP encourages CMS and CMMIT to begin to consider broader adoption of SNOMED CT codes for clinical documentation in the Part D program.
+As part of potential demonstration projects, AMCP urges consideration of the financial burden implementation of SNOMED CT codes will have on sponsors to make the necessary changes to their IT infrastructure and how CMS can help offset costs and provide incentive for this to occur.